mokkabonna/omarchy-plugin-settings/README.md

 ```

 The convention applies to `panel`, `overlay`, `menu`, and `service` plugins;
-their values are saved to the matching entry in `plugins[]`.
-For a full `bar`
+their values are saved to matching entries in `plugins[]`.
+An enabled plugin
+with a schema but no matching entry is shown as `Plugin defaults`, and a save
+creates its entry.
+For a full `bar` plugin, the settings are shown only when it
-plugin, values are saved to the active `bar` entry.
-The form format is flat:
+is the active bar plugin and are saved to the active `bar` entry.
+In both cases,
+the selected plugin entry is rebuilt from its `id` and schema values, so
+unrecognized extra keys on that entry are not retained.
+The form format is
-nested values and plugin-owned `settingsForm` UIs are not rendered.
+flat: nested values and plugin-owned `settingsForm` UIs are not rendered.

+Only plugins with a non-empty schema are shown, and plugins with other kinds are
+ignored.
+Plugin reset uses the manifest's `defaults` and field-level
+`defaultValue` values; it does not read plugin-specific live defaults.